studioespresso/craft-defaulttab/README.md

 <img src="http://studioespresso.co/assets/plugins/craft_defaulttab_banner.png">

-When building sites with Craft CMS, you've probably done this a couple of times: you create a new section, you go to add fields and the first thing you have to do is add a news tab.
+When building sites with Craft CMS, you've probably done this a couple of times: you create a new section, you go to add fields and the first thing you have to do is add a new tab.
 Every time.
 This plugin aims to fix that 🎉.

 ## Installation